-Referred to as an ‘Indoor GPS’, an indoor navigation system is a positioning and navigation technology which aids in tracking assets within a large facility.
-An indoor navigation app combines various benefits like wayfinding, workforce collaboration, and asset tracking rolled into one holistic application.
+Referred to as an ‘Indoor GPS’, this system is a positioning and navigation technology which aids in tracking assets within a large facility.
+Apps like these come with various benefits like wayfinding, workforce collaboration, and asset tracking rolled into one single platform.

 Indoor Navigation Technologies – For Indoor GPS Tracking

-Indoor navigation is made possible by technologies such as Wi-Fi, Bluetooth technology, UWB (Ultra-wide band), etc. This helps users of a large facility navigate and wayfind effortlessly within the venue without having to depend on GPS, which doesn’t work accurately indoors.
+This system is made possible by technologies such as Wi-Fi, Bluetooth technology, UWB (Ultra wide-band), etc. This helps users of a large facility navigate and wayfind effortlessly within the venue without having to depend on GPS, which doesn’t work accurately indoors.

 Wi-Fi signals are used to find out the exact location and guide people to their desired location.
 This method is also used for ‘fingerprint’ access points to gauge signal strength and helps in detecting the wireless access point.

 The microchips in LEDs have been used for a light pulse to transmit the information by flicking rapidly and detect Smartphone signals to determine a precise location.

 Using magnetic fields for positioning and navigation helps to determine the accurate location.
 Likewise, upgrades also help by fingerprinting through the magnetic field to create a better result as well.